 When a vehicle crash or collision causes a death, it can affect so many people in immeasurable ways.
-Family members, friends, coworkers, neighbors – everyone can feel the loss and grieve in their own unique ways.
-Unfortunately, in addition to the pain, suffering, depression and anxiety that comes with the loss of a loved one, there are also major financial setbacks, including outstanding medical bills, property damage, loss of income, loss of support for children, funeral bills, burial costs and other end-of-life costs.
-The financial burden carried after the loss of a family member hits people when they are at their most vulnerable and in the greatest need of help.
+Family members, friends, coworkers, neighbors – everyone will feel the loss and grieve in their own unique ways.
+Unfortunately, in addition to the pain, suffering, depression and anxiety that come with the loss of a loved one, there are also major financial setbacks, including outstanding medical bills, property damage, loss of income, loss of support for children, funeral bills, burial costs and other end-of-life costs.

 How Guajardo & Marks Can Help